apache/incubator-brooklyn/docs/use/guide/defining-applications/examples.md

 TODO httpPort: => http: in Alex's docs
 -->

-*In this milestone release, the following snippet should be considered pseudo code as it has not been tested.*
+*In this release, the following snippet should be considered pseudo code.*

 {% highlight java %}
 {% readj example_files/tomcat_EC2.groovy %}